 Walt Disney World in the Summer was NEVER something we wanted to do.
 EVER.
 With degrees in the high 90’s and the heat index even higher, Florida has sporadic but not cooling afternoon downpours.
-With vacationers as far as the eye could see, we had pretty strong reasons for always choosing the off-season for our Disney Vacations.
-But then Toy Story Land was pushed back to a summer opening date, and we simply HAD TO GO.
+With vacationers as far as the eye could see, we had pretty strong reasons for always choosing a different season for our Disney Vacations.
+But then when Toy Story Land had a summer opening date, and we simply HAD TO GO for work, there wasn’t any getting out of it.
 Spoiler: We’re super biased about this.
 Having experienced every other season/ month.
 We were floored by how much different Walt Disney World is in the Summer!
 Like really crazy DIFFERENT.
-So here’s all the things to look out for when next you’re planning your vacation to Disney during the summer months in Florida.
+So here are all the things to look out for when next you’re planning your vacation to Disney during the summer months in Florida.

 Florida Weather in the Summer is about Sunshine and Rain

 While we always recommend heading back to the resort and taking breaks, the summer makes that a necessity, as opposed to just a stress management strategy.
 And don’t get us wrong, we love the rain.
 We rarely leave our resort without ponchos and know how to maximize Disney in the rain.
 But summer rain isn’t like the fall rain that lasts for 10 minutes and cools you off.
 It’s the kind of rain that just rains to annoy you.
 Or so it would seem.
 Check out our tips on dealing with the heat if you decide to venture to Walt Disney World in the summer.

 Travel Groups At Disney Are Everywhere